sokoide/workshop/infra/iscsi_pv_en.md

 4. **Start Minikube**

-    **[IMPORTANT]** In a 4GB RAM environment, creating a VM inside another VM is difficult.
-The `--driver=none` option runs the Kubernetes components directly on the host OS (VM1) instead of in a new VM.
-This saves resources but directly affects the VM1 environment and is not recommended for production.
-For this workshop, it's a practical choice.
+    **[IMPORTANT]** In a 4GB RAM environment, using `--driver=none` is the best way to save resources.
+This runs Kubernetes components directly on the host OS.
+Additionally, it significantly simplifies mounting iSCSI volumes because the Pods can leverage the host's `iscsiadm` and device nodes directly.

     ```bash
     # The open-iscsi service must be running
     sudo systemctl enable --now iscsid

+    # Use the none driver and specify podman as the container runtime
+    # (Note: the none driver must be run with sudo)
-    sudo minikube start --driver=none
+    sudo minikube start --driver=none --container-runtime=podman
     ```

     If you see the message `kubectl is now configured to use "minikube"`, it was successful.